-In the first few verses of Daniel 7, Daniel says that while he was one night sleeping he had a dream.
-In the dream, he saw the four “winds” striving upon the “sea” and then four different “beasts” come out of the sea (Daniel 7:1-3).
+The dream begins with Daniel seeing the four “winds” striving upon the “sea.”
+Then, four different “beasts” come out of the sea (Daniel 7:1-3).
 Already, there are three symbols here to decode: winds, sea, and beasts.
 According to the Bible, these symbols represent:

-In Daniel’s dream, God is about to reveal to him information about kingdoms that would arise from a densely populated area as a result of strife or wars.
+In Daniel’s dream, God reveals information about kingdoms that would arise from a densely populated area as a result of strife or wars.

 Daniel then goes on to describe each of the four beasts in his dream.

 The First Beast

 “The first was like a lion, and had eagle’s wings: I beheld till the wings thereof were plucked, and it was lifted up from the earth, and made stand upon the feet as a man, and a man’s heart was given to it” (Daniel 7:4).

 Here we have an additional symbol which is “eagle’s wings.”
 In Bible prophecy, wings of eagles represent speed (Deuteronomy 28:49; Jeremiah 4:13; Habakkuk 1:6-9).